scarlosteixeira/Tetris-game/README.md

 ```
 The next 2 days I worked on the MVP (Minimum Viable Product) version of the game, which is the game with the basic functionalities, such as the restrictions and collisions, piece control and the line clear function.

 * The restrictions for the piece moviment in the field are made by functions that check for collisions with the walls and other pieces.
-If the piece is colliding with the walls or other pieces, the function returns true, if not, returns false.

 ``` javascript
 //restrictions